People often ask me, or perhaps it's I'd rather they ask me, "what's it like being a wrestler after high school and college?"

 There was a pause.

-Randy wondered why he didn't recognize him before; then he looked at Hank and realized how much he had aged and hoped his face didn't look so sagged.
+Randy wondered why he didn't recognize him before; then he looked at Hank and realized how much he had aged and wondered what he looked like to Hank.
 He stood up.

 “What are you doing here?”